 - About 6,850 people are expected to die of melanoma (about 4,610 men and 2,240 women).

-Melanoma is caused by changes in cells called melanocytes, which produce melanin, the skin pigment responsible for hair and skin color.
 Melanoma can appear on normal skin, or begin as a mole or other area that changes in appearance.
+It is caused by changes in cells called melanocytes, which produce melanin, the skin pigment responsible for hair and skin color.

-The doctors at UofL Physicians – Surgical Oncology recommend regular skin self-exams after a shower or bath.
+Providers with UofL Health – James Graham Brown Cancer Center’s Multidisciplinary Skin Cancer and Melanoma Team recommend regular skin self-exams after a shower or bath.
 It’s best to begin by learning where your birthmarks, moles and blemishes are, and what they usually look and feel like.